 Measuring and Evaluating Content

-To ensure that you’re not throwing money away by creating and promoting content that is not of value to your current and likely customers, you need to measure and test the effectiveness of your content.
+To ensure that you’re not throwing money away by creating and promoting content which is of no value to your current and likely customers, you need to measure and test the effectiveness of your content.

 These days, an extraordinary piece of content is not one that you create today and forget about it by the end of the week.

-Great content is one that is repurposed into other valuable content and thus keeps it fresh and relevant.
+Great content is one that is suitable for repurposing into other valuable content and thus keeps it fresh and relevant.

 For instance, you can repurpose an infographic into a podcast, video or blog post and vice versa.